mutaben/justarandomdev.github.io/_posts/2019-12-28-pseudo-random-number-generators-totp-part1.markdown

 That brings us to our next topic.
 Have you ever wondered how two-factor authentication works?
 Not the SMS kind (although it follows pretty much the same principles), the TOTP one.
 When you have a [physical device][yubikey], or an app like 1Password or Authy generating a one time password to supplement after entering your password, as an additional security layer.

-Unlike the common (and unfortunately unsecure) SMS method, which is a two-step authentication, this method is a two factor one.
+Unlike the common (and unfortunately unsecure) SMS method, which is a two-step authentication, this method is a [two factor one][two-factor-auth].
 It relies on a different factor than the password.
 The password is something _you know_ whereas the one-time password from a device or app is _something you have_.
 (The third common factor is usually biometric, meaning _something you are_.)

 The basics are the same, but the implementation differs since we don't rely on only an initial seed, but current time is used as well.